amoringello/FluCardPro-AutoImport/README.md

 Requires Python 2.7 with 'requests' module.

 # fluImport.py
 Auto Import photos from the Ricoh FluCard Pro-1 card (any camera that supports the FluCard Pro-1).
+No longer being worked on.
+But functions well enough.

 # k1Import.py
 Auto Import photos from the Pentax K1.
 Requires Python 2.7 with 'requests' module.